Clear cookie banners

 Do not confuse consent with legitimate interest

-Note: Even if you do not need consent, you are nevertheless obliged to give clear information about the way in which you process personal data.
+Note: Even if you do not need consent for placing cookies, you are nevertheless obliged to give clear information about the way in which you process perskonal data.

-In the example below, you see a slider together with the legal basis of legitimate interest.
-Since giving consent does not apply here, the effect of enabling or disabling the slider is unclear.
+The example below shows a slide in combination with the legal basis of legitimate interest.
+Since giving consent does not apply here, the effect of enabling or disabling the slide is unclear.
+Moreover, legitimate interest is not a valid legal basis for showing personalised ads.

 Quick answers